seyesij/Oscars-Predictions-Project/README.md

 # Oscars Prediction Project

 Making predictions using Machine Learning.
-I use Logistic Regression to predict the Oscar winners of the Best Picture category.
+A Logistic Regression is used to predict the Oscar winners of the Best Picture category.

 Used: